iGEM TIES (Teams IntEraction Study)

 Learn more…

-In this EU H2020 project, we use digital traces to understand what makes citizen science projects succesful and how citizen scientists can provide reliable data for tracking the progress towards the UN Sustainable Development Goals and how grassroots innovation can help achieve such progress.
+In this EU H2020 project, we use digital traces to understand what makes citizen science projects successful and how citizen scientists can provide reliable data for tracking the progress towards the UN Sustainable Development Goals.

 Learn more…